aionnetwork/aion-docs/developers/tutorials/web3-js.md

 └── web3.min.js
 ```

 Our frontend HTML will be held within `index.html` and all our custom JavaScript will be in `script.js`.
-The `web3.min.js` file is what gives us the `Web3` object and allows us to interact with the blockchain.
-We won't be making any changes to this file.
+The `web3.min.js` file is what gives us the `Web3` object and allows us to interact with the network, and we won't be making any changes to this file.

 ### Index